WHAT INSPIRED THE NAME

 Brianna Brandy Millard Smith’s Happy Children Memorial Scholarship Fund, Corp.

 Brianna believed in helping others.
 She would bring people home, give them a place to stay.
 Sharing what she had with others.
-When she was a teenager she brought home a friend that became part of our family.
-Brianna was always helping others even if it meant leaving herself with nothing.
+When she was a teenager she brought home a friend that became part of our family Brianna was always helping others even if it meant leaving herself with nothing.
 We wanted to honor her giving nature by helping others in her name.
 On October 6, 2018, Brianna Brandy Millard Smith’s Happy Children Memorial Scholarship Fund was started.
 We wanted to help recovering families in Brianna’s honor.

 Brianna was an inpatient at Tarzana Treatment Center on more than one occasion.
 The last time she was there in November 2013, the staff knew she needed more help than her insurance would provide.
 We inquired how much it would cost to keep her there.
 We were astounded at the astronomical cost.
 Sadly we could not afford it.
 Brianna wanted to be clean and sober so much, all she wanted was to be the mother that her autistic son deserved.
 She wanted a new life.

 Her mental illness added to her difficulty staying clean and sober.
 Mental illness exacerbates the need to self medicate (use drugs), this helps calm the voices or noises in their heads.
 However, once they stop using and are not taking their medication their mental health condition intensifies.
 Medication for mental health problems made her feel lethargic, unable to function.
-She would get off her medication when she felt ok, however, the symptoms of mental illness would return, and again she would return to drug use.
+She would get off her medication when she felt ok, then the symptoms of mental illness would return, and again she would return to drug use.
 Sadly, her life ended on March 30, 2014, While her life ended tragically we want to carry on her legacy of helping others.
-We want her remembered for all the good she believed in helping others.
+We want to remember her for all the good she believed in helping others.

 BBMS Happy Children Fundraiser and Recipients